cryptoalgebra/Algebra/docs/Contracts/Plugins/interfaces/IAlgebraBasePluginV1.md

-# IDataStorageOperator
+# IAlgebraBasePluginV1

-The interface for the DataStorageOperator
+The interface for the AlgebraBasePluginV1

 This contract combines the standard implementations of the volatility oracle and the dynamic fee manager